-On an infinitesimally Hilbertian space, we have a natural `carr\'e du champ' operator $\Gamma(\cdot, \cdot): [W^{1,2}(M)]^2 \mapsto L^1(M)$ defined by
+On an infinitesimally Hilbertian space, we have a natural `carr\'e du champ' operator $\Gamma(\cdot, \cdot): [W^{1,2}\ms]^2 \mapsto L^1\ms$ defined by

 It can be seen that $\Gamma(\cdot, \cdot)$ is symmetric, bilinear and continuous.
-We also denote $\Gamma(f,f)$ by $\Gamma(f)$.
-We also have the following chain rule and Leibnitz rule (Lemma 4.7 and Proposition 4.17 in \cite{AGMR-R}, see also Corollary 7.1.2 in \cite{BH-D},)
+We denote $\Gamma(f,f)$ by $\Gamma(f)$.
+We have the following chain rule and Leibnitz rule (Lemma 4.7 and Proposition 4.17 in \cite{AGMR-R}, see also Corollary 7.1.2 in \cite{BH-D})

 and